-The middle/secondary conference will take place at ESC Region 12 on Tuesday, October 3 and will be a full-day workshop with Jeff Wilhelm focusing on reading and writing strategies for adolescents.
+The middle/secondary conference will take place at ESC Region 12 on Monday, October 1 and will be a full-day workshop with Gretchen Bernabei focusing on reading and writing strategies for adolescents.
 The conference is appropriate for both ELA and content area teachers.
-You will be free to go to lunch from 11:00-12:30.
-You may bring a lunch if you wish to remain at ESC Region 12 during the lunch break.
+You will be free to go to lunch from 11:00-12:30 or to bring a lunch if you wish to remain at ESC Region 12 during the break.

 Click for more information: